Search files with the API

 Wildcards

-If you need to find all files that contain a partial string of characters, you can use a wildcard to fill in the gaps.
+If you need to find files containing a partial string of characters, you can use a wildcard to fill in the gaps.

 • * - represents a string of characters